Project name: Protecting the Sumatran tiger in Bengkulu area of Kerinci Seblat National Park

 Goal: To reduce the poaching threat to Sumatran tiger in the National Park and adjacent forests by building strong practical collaborations between local and national government, religious leaders, educators and forest-edge communities.

 Objective 2: Secure the area for the conservation of the Sumatran tiger in the south of Kerinci Seblat National Park through the Rapid Response Unit Smart forest patrols, managing community information networks, investigations and support for wildlife crime law enforcement.

 Background: Kerinci Seblat National Park (TNKS) covers an area of 1.386 hectares in the provinces of West Sumatra, Jambi, South Sumatra and Bengkulu and is recognised as a globally important site for the conservation of Sumatran tigers.

 Unfortunately, although a protected species under Indonesian law for more than 40 years, Sumatran tiger in Bengkulu continue to be threatened by poaching.
 Because of the size of the national park, many areas still do not receive a routine patrol focus by the understaffed national park’s rangers.

 This problem is being addressed by the Lingkar Institute under this project in a strategically important district in the south-west of the national park in Bengkulu province since 2013.

-The project team works closely with partners of the Lebong and North Bengkulu district of the Indonesia Council of Islamic Scholars (MUI) to strengthen awareness of the Fatwa MUI No. 4/2014 which prohibits Muslims in Indonesia from hunting or trade in endangered species such as Sumatran tiger.
+The project team works closely with partners of the Lebong and North Bengkulu district of the Indonesia Council of Islamic Scholars (MUI) to strengthen awareness of the Fatwa MUI No. 4/2014 which prohibits Muslims in Indonesia from hunting or trade in endangered species such as the Sumatran tiger.

-The Bengkulu provincial and Lebong district chapters of the Indonesian Council of Muslim Scholars (MUI) takes an important role in this project and works with Lingkar and other partners to build community support for tiger conservation using Islamic perspectives in an area where the local community is overwhelmingly of the Muslim faith.
+The Bengkulu provincial and Lebong district chapters of the Indonesian Council of Muslim Scholars (MUI) take an important role in this project and works with Lingkar and other partners to build community support for tiger conservation using Islamic perspectives in an area where the local community is overwhelmingly of the Muslim faith.